phzh1984/Python-Data-Science-Libraries/README.md

 # Python-Data-Science-Libraries

-01， 67 Points of Knowledge About Scikit Learn
+01, 67 Points of Knowledge About Scikit Learn

-02， The 18 categories of knowledge in Scikit-Learn
+02, The 18 categories of knowledge in Scikit-Learn

-03， Introduction to Scikit-Learn
+03, Introduction to Scikit-Learn

-04， Introduction to TensorFlow
+04, Introduction to TensorFlow

 05, Introduction to Keras

+06, Introduction to PyTorch